 Michael Barron

-• syllabi September 11, 2014
+• Syllabi September 11, 2014

 “Writing about music,” the saying goes, “is like dancing about architecture.”
-If it's meant to dissuade, the warning has gone unheeded: Over the years, a number of novels about music have ingeniously translated this notoriously languageless experience into English.
+If it’s meant to dissuade, the warning has gone unheeded: Over the years, a number of novels about music have ingeniously translated this notoriously languageless experience into English.
 In rock novels or the burgeoning genre of lit-hop, most of the action happens to non-musicians—the listeners populating record stores, high schools, the streets.
 The primary focus of the jazz novel, however, is the musicians themselves.
-No other form pays as much attention to the players, their instruments, and the music as it is
+No other form pays as much attention to the players, their instruments, and the music as it is being performed.
+The musicians found in the